-What Causes an Abscessed Tooth to Occur?
+What Causes an Abscessed Tooth?

 Most of the time, they happen as a result of a dental cavity.
 The bacteria on your tooth will eat into the soft tissues and the tooth itself.
-Over time, it burrows down into the center of the tooth until it reaches the tooth root.
+Over time, it burrows down into the center of the tooth until it reaches the tooth’s root.
 By this time, the pain is very significant.
 If the cavity does not receive the treatment it needs, it can lead to a pocket of pus forming.
 This type of abscess is the most common, but other types of dental injury and some types of dental work can also cause it.

 Symptoms of an Abscessed Tooth